-- Provision of software as a service (SaaS): we will use Personal Data in such a manner as we believe is reasonably necessary to provide our services, for example to train and support your staff, enabling customer success and resolve technical support queries.
+- Provision of software as a service (SaaS): we will use Personal Data in such a manner as we believe is reasonably necessary to provide our services, for example to train and support your staff, enabling customer success, augmenting organisational performance and resolve technical support queries.

 - Administration: to collect our fees or costs in connection with our services, managing contracts.